 Who Pays for an LGBTQ+ Wedding:

-Since not everyone is a Bride or Groom and because love is love, what happens when it comes to paying for LGBTQ+ weddings?
-Most of what I have read or learned from previous couples is they either pick items to pay for (like picking one of the above sides and doing those items) or splitting the wedding costs 50/50.
+Since not everyone getting married is a Bride and Groom, what happens when it comes to paying for LGBTQ+ weddings?
+Most of what I have read or learned from previous couples is they either pick items to pay for (like picking one of the above sides and doing those items) or split the wedding costs 50/50.

 Similar Posts